-This Swimming With Galapagos Sea Lions Video, which was named by Matador Network as one of “11 Travel Videos That Rocked in 2011,” is just a small sampling ofthe incredible footage we were able to get of sea lions swimming, nursing, playing and fighting in the Galapagos Islands on our week-long trip with Ecoventura.
+It’s just a small sampling of the incredible footage we were able to get of Galapagos Sea Lions swimming, nursing, playing, and fighting in the Galapagos Islands on our week-long trip with Ecoventura.

 They also prove eminently playful and curious, and the rule of keeping six feet of distance from all Galapagos wildlife gets tossed out the window once you realize they can swim much faster than you can.
 With their huge eyes, cute faces and funny flippers, the sea lions’ charms proved impossible to resist.

 Our most memorable encounter came during a snorkel off the island of Santiago.

 We’d just gotten into our wetsuits when our friends shouted that they’d spotted a sea lion.
 I swam along beside him as he floated lazily.
 But as I twisted and turned to get the best shot, it was like he thought I was trying to play.

 He began swimming faster and faster, coming closer with each subsequent pass, until I could’ve easily reached out and touched him.

 The more I contorted my body to keep him in frame, the more playful he got, zooming beneath me like a torpedo, blowing bubbles and flipping out of the water.

 I dove down and tried to mimic him, only to realize he was mimicking me.
 It was exhausting, and also one of the most exhilarating experiences of my life.